Eamon778/Eamon778/README.md

 - 👋 Hi, I’m @Eamon778
-- 👀 I’m interested Web design and develop
+- 👀 I’m interested Web design and development
-- 🌱 I’m currently learning Web design with html css bootstrap and js
+- 🌱 I’m currently learning Web design with html css tailwind and js
 - 📫 You can mail me to 'eamonmondol525@gmail.com' or knock me on facebook 'https://www.facebook.com/eamon.rahmaan'

 <!---